 |

-The transfer of energy (i.e., work) can be accomplished quickly or slowly but
+The transfer of energy (i.e., work) can be accomplished quickly or slowly,

 For example, it takes more power

-to run up a hill than to walk up even though both ways give you
+to run up a hill than to walk up, even though both ways

 energy transfer per time.
-In other words, It's the quickness of energy
+In other words, It's the speed of energy

 transfer :